MichelNivard/3-causal-sem-models/README.md

 This repo describes three structural equation models (SEM) in which, based on cross sectional data, **(cyclical) networks** and **latent variable** models are identified.
 Each model imposes a set of additional constraints on the data to identify these causal processes.
 Because the models can, if assumptions are met, deal with endogeneity (i.e. the fact that frequntly most or  all variables in psychological models are potentially both exposure and outcome and cannot easily be experimentally issolated) they are especially **well suited for causal inference in psychological sciences.** Not all models are devleoped by us, do no cite our work as the original source unless you are describing a specific SEM implementation we developed or atributes we added to a model that are novel, rather cite the original source or ideally both.

+## Prerequisites

-If you want to feel competent and confident applying these models to emperical data, you should probably be familiar with the following techniques/concepts, but do not let that hold you back from browsing this repo, trying the interactive notebooks and learning new concepts.
+If you want to feel competent and confident applying these models to empirical data, you should probably be familiar with the following techniques/concepts, but do not let that hold you back from browsing this repo, trying the interactive notebooks and learning new concepts.

-- structural equation modeling, or SEM (here is a [youtube](https://www.youtube.com/watch?v=fGdsiugwO0k&list=PLliBbGBc5nn3m8bXQ4CmOep3UmQ_5tVlC) course, here are [SEM basics in R](https://bookdown.org/njenk001/discovering_structural_equation_modeling_using_stata/) based on asn oldder book to refresh or learn)
+- structural equation modeling, or SEM (here is a [youtube](https://www.youtube.com/watch?v=fGdsiugwO0k&list=PLliBbGBc5nn3m8bXQ4CmOep3UmQ_5tVlC) course I can recommend.
 - Lavaan as its the SEM software on which most models in this repo are (loosly) based, here is an online [book chapter](https://bookdown.org/jdholster1/idsr/structural-equation-modeling.html) here a [list of tutorials and materials](https://lavaan.ugent.be/resources/teaching.html).
-- instrumental variable (IV) analysis, Nobels have been won, ink has been spilled, lots of ways to get up to speed on this.
-Here is a GREAT [book chapter](https://theeffectbook.net/ch-InstrumentalVariables.html) here is a [tutorial](https://rpsychologist.com/adherence-analysis-IV-brms) that actually also does IV in SEM.
+- instrumental variable (IV) analysis, here is a GREAT [book chapter](https://theeffectbook.net/ch-InstrumentalVariables.html) here is a [tutorial](https://rpsychologist.com/adherence-analysis-IV-brms) that actually also does IV in SEM and in a Baysian regression.
-- shrinkage estimatators/penalties ([general intro](https://www.datasklr.com/extensions-of-ols-regression/regularization-and-shrinkage-ridge-lasso-and-elastic-net-regression), and a [tutorial](https://www.mdpi.com/2624-8611/3/4/38) as applied in SEM).
+- shrinkage estimatators/penalties here is a [general intro](https://www.datasklr.com/extensions-of-ols-regression/regularization-and-shrinkage-ridge-lasso-and-elastic-net-regression), and here is a [tutorial](https://www.mdpi.com/2624-8611/3/4/38) of shrinkage as applied in SEM.

 ## What this repo offers